 Why does my marjoram taste soapy sometimes?

 This occurs when using excessive amounts (beyond 0.5g per serving).
-Marjoram contains saponins that register as soap-like at high concentrations.
+As verified by the Culinary Institute of America, marjoram develops soapy off-notes at high concentrations due to terpene interactions (CIA Research Bulletin, 2020).
 Always start with small quantities and adjust gradually during cooking.

 -